KodyaTemirov/rsschool-cv/cv.md

 `
 ## Experience
 At the moment I work as a junior front-end developer.
 Passed Vladilen Minin's courses on React, an online course from Otus on JavaScript.

+## Education
+I study at the University of Tashkent University of Information Technologies named after Muhammad al-Khwarizmi in the Samarkand branch

+## Language
+English Beginner